 - A neglect or termination of a parental rights petition has been filed by the Commissioner;

 - Sexual abuse of a child.

-There is No statutory timeframe established to process a BGC.
+There is NO statutory timeframe established to process a background check.

 - Time frame varies on each individual search

-During peak seasons, it can take up to 4 weeks.
+During peak seasons, it may take longer than 2 weeks